muhammed1k/Machine_Learning_Workflow_AWS/README.md

 # Construction of a Machine_Learning_Workflow_AWS pipeline using AWS Lambda and step Functions

-workflow automates the whole process of preprocessing data making prediction using an API and returns results in S3 Bucket
+workflow automates the whole process of preprocessing, prediction using an API and returns results in S3 Bucket

 ## WorkFlow compentents: